edgar595/projects-python/README.md

 - **Description**: This project creates a chat interface for interacting with a MySQL database.
 Users can ask SQL-related questions, and the application generates SQL queries based on the database schema and conversation history.
 The Streamlit app provides a user-friendly chat interface for querying the database and receiving natural language responses.
 - **Technologies**: Python, Streamlit, LangChain, Cohere, MySQL
 - **Folder**: chat-with-mysql

+## 13. Insurance Data Analysis and Prediction
+- **Objective**: Analyze insurance data and predict policyholder behavior using machine learning techniques.

+- **Description**: This project focuses on analyzing a comprehensive insurance dataset, including details for Policyholder Information, Policy Information, Claim Information, and more.
+It involves data cleaning, exploratory data analysis (EDA), and predictive modeling.
+The project aims to identify patterns in policyholder behavior and predict future claims.
+The results are visualized and presented using dash.

+- **Technologies**: Python, Pandas, Scikit-learn, AI, plotly, Database

+- **Folder**: insurance-data-analysis